 FREE DAILY RESOURCES for CHILDREN:

-Great daily support resource, starting on 20th April is BBC’s Bitesize Daily via the BBC i-player, red button, BBC Four and BBC Sounds are providing free 14 weeks of core subject learning of Maths, English and Science for Year 1 to Year 10 pupils.
+Great daily support resource, starting on 20th April is BBC’s Bitesize Daily via the BBC i-player, red button, BBC Four and BBC Sounds are providing free for core subject learning of Maths, English and Science for Year 1 to Year 10 pupils.
 The content will be age relevant and there will be a new English and Maths lesson each day containing current curriculum, with other subjects to be added.
 It will also contain videos, quizzes, podcasts etc.

 The Oak National Academy has launched its online classroom and resource hub.
 The Academy offers 180 video lessons each week for schools to use, across a broad range of subjects.
 The lessons cover children in Reception through to Year 10 and are free to use by young people.
 The Oak National Academy can be accessed by the link: